MAGALA-RICHARD/apsimNGpy/doc/mult_core.rst

        }
    ]

-Instantiating and Running the Simulations
+Instantiating and Running the batches
 -------------------------------------------

 .. code-block:: python